 Mix Preparation and File Delivery for Mastering

 Sending your mix to a mastering engineer is not just about providing a file.
-It is about giving them the best possible starting point to realize your musical vision.
-A well-prepared mix helps your engineer focus on translation, dynamics, and tonal balance, rather than troubleshooting technical problems.
+It is about giving them the best possible starting point.
+A well-prepared mix allows mastering to focus on translation, dynamics, and tonal balance, rather than technical correction.

 TL;DR